 Leishman saved a par from a bunker on the par-3 17th holing a 7-foot putt to maintain his lead.
 But it was the 50-foot eagle putt that definitely helped him win the tournament.

-“Around here, things can change so quick,” Leishman said.
+“Around here, things can change so quickly,” Leishman said.
 “You don’t have to hit that bad of a shot to make bogeys out there.
 You just have to stay right in it and not think what the end result is.
 I was able to do that.
 I holed some good putts there on the last few holes.
-It was a nice day, obviously the putter was there with me all week.”
+It was a nice day, obviously, the putter was there with me all week.”

-It was expected that a few favorites would be at the top of the leaderboard, but that was not the case after Sunday’s round.
+It was expected that a few favourites would be at the top of the leaderboard, but that was not the case after Sunday’s round.
 Jason Day seems to be struggling with his putting this season.
 The world’s number 2 in the rankings shoot a 2-under 70 and finished 23rd.
 Day tied with four other players including Martin Kaymer and Taylor Vaughn.